Arm-Examples/AVH-Jenkins/README.md

 ## Configure Jenkins node

-From the list of build executors in the Dashboard, select *Arm Virtual Hardware Instance 1* => *Configure*:
+From the list of build executors in the Dashboard, select *ArmVirtualHardware_1* => *Configure*:

+- Make sure *Launch method* is set to *Launch agents via SSH*
 - Specify the host IP of the instance that has been launched earlier
 - In *Credentials*, click on *Add* =>*Jenkins*
 - - Specify *SSH username with private key*
 - - Specify _ubuntu_ in *username*
 - - In *Private key: Enter directly*, add and copy the jenkins\_agent\_key private key created on the AVH instance earlier, specify the passphrase if needed
 - - Add key and select *ubuntu* from the drop-down menu
+- Make sure *Host Key Verification Strategy* is set to *Manually trusted Verification Strategy*
 - Save configuration
 - Click on *Launch agent* and *Trust SSH Host Key* to make the connection for the first time.
 When connected, the node appears *idle* i.e. ready to run a job.